 TisBest Donation Cards:

 It’s not exactly revolutionary to give “the gift of giving”, but it’s usually a bit impersonal (i.e.: A card reading, “In lieu of favors, a donation in your name has been given to _________”).
 It’s thoughtful and kind, but doesn’t really make your guests feel like they got to be part of the process.
-TisBest gift cards, however, empower your guests to get involved and choose their own preferred non-profit from TisBest’s list of partners, which includes numerous animal advocacy organizations!
+TisBest gift cards, however, empower your guests to get involved and choose their own preferred non-profit!
+TisBest is already partnered with numerous animal advocacy organizations, but your guests can donate to any verified 501(c)(3) organization.

 Donate Your Flowers To An Animal Shelter!